Mergifyio/mergify/doc/source/configuration.rst

 The file main entry is a dictionary whose key is named ``pull_request_rules``.
 The value of the ``pull_request_rules`` key must be a list of dictionary.

-Each dictionnary must have the following keys:
+Each dictionary must have the following keys:

 .. list-table::
    :header-rows: 1